Sunday, April 24, 2016

 We start out with a bang.
 Well, sort of.
 While the famous Trifid Nebula is one of the highlights of the Messier catalog, its dirty little secret is that it pales in comparison to the nearby Lagoon, M8, just a degree and a half to the south.
 M20’s listed size, 28.0’, and magnitude, 5.0, make it sound a little more eye-popping than it actually is—in fact, I believe the 5.2 probably has more to do with the open cluster involved in the nebula than the nebula itself.
 Let’s not dance around the issue: as Messiers go, the Trifid is on the dim and more difficult side.

 At least finding M20 is no problem.
 From a decent site—and “decent” does not mean your magnitude 4 backyard with the Trifid smack down on the horizon—just scan “upward” from M8.
-Even if the nebula doesn’t quite show up in your finder, you should see a fuzzy something in a low power eyepiece.
+Even if the nebula doesn’t quite show up in your finder, looking through the main scope you should see a fuzzy something in a low power eyepiece as you move up.
 The exact nature of that something will, however, vary with your aperture and your sky quality.

 Undoubtedly you will notice a little bit of fuzziness around the bright double star V3791 Sgr, located near the heart of the emission component of the Trifid.
 The darker your site and the larger your telescope, the more the view will expand outward from there, from the basic cloud, to the dark lanes radiating from it that give it its Trifid moniker.